rulingAnts/videoannotationtool/README.md

 ## 🚀 Call for Contributors: Windows Installer Development

-Currently, the portable build is large and must be manually updated.
+Currently, the portable build is large and must be manually updated (and also looks slightly sketchy).
 We are looking for contributors to help us develop a professional, small-footprint Windows Installer.

 This new installer will be a **Bootstrapper** (or **Network Installer**).
 It will be tiny (under 1MB) and will automatically perform all installation steps for the user: